cosmiconfig/cosmiconfig/README.md

 # cosmiconfig [![Build Status](https://travis-ci.org/davidtheclark/cosmiconfig.svg?branch=master)](https://travis-ci.org/davidtheclark/cosmiconfig)

+**STATUS: Under active development, so do not use unless you are helping develop.**

 Find and load a configuration object from a `package.json` property, JSON or YAML "rc file", or `.config.js` CommonJS module.

 For example, if your module's name is "soursocks," cosmiconfig will search out configuration in the following places: